agoda-com/standards-c-sharp/docs/web-solution-structure/README.md

 - Should be dumb and free of business logic, but may contain:
     - Trivial presentational logic (eg. formatting).
 Refactor into a presentational helper when necessary.
     - Trivial mapping logic, eg `MyViewModel.From(MyModel model)`.
 Refactor into a separate model builder when necessary.
-- View models don't need to be defined if they merely duplicate a model's properties, i.e. avoid 1-to-1 matching classes.
+- Only view models may be serialized to the client.
+Models or entities must never be sent to the client to prevent bloat and avoid exposing potentially sensitive data.
+Therefore, a mapping at the view model layer must always exist.
 - View models should include the CMS content required by a view.
 CMS content should not be present in models.

 ### Views